flux-framework/flux-core/doc/man1/common/submit-environment.rst

 ENVIRONMENT
 ===========

-By default, ``flux-mini`` duplicates the current environment when submitting jobs.
+By default, these commands duplicate the current environment when submitting jobs.
 However, a set of environment manipulation options are provided to give fine control over the requested environment submitted with the job.

 **--env=RULE**
    Control how environment variables are exported with *RULE*.
 See